-"Operating Income" is calculated by deducting royalties and operating expenses from oil and natural gas sales.
+"Operating Income" is calculated by deducting operating expense from total revenue.
+Total revenue is comprised of oil and natural gas sales, net of royalties.
 The Company refers to Operating Income expressed per unit of production as an "Operating Netback".
 "Operating Income Profit Margin" is calculated by the Company as Operating Income as a percentage of oil and natural gas sales.
 "Funds from Operations" and "Funds from Operations Profit Margin" adjust Operating Income and Operating Income Profit Margin for processing and other income and realized gains/losses from the economic hedges in place during the period.
-A reconciliation of the measures for the three months and years ended December 31, 2024 and 2023, are as follows:
+A reconciliation of the measures for the three months March 31, 2025 and 2024, are as follows: